Rigidity of rationally connected smooth projective varieties from dynamical viewpoints

 \section{Preliminary}

 \begin{notation} Let $X$ be a projective variety.
 We use the following notation throughout this paper.

 \begin{itemize} \item The above cones are $(f^*)^{\pm 1}$-invariant for any surjective endomorphism $f:X\to X$. \item A surjective endomorphism $f:X\to X$ is \textit{$q$-polarized} if $f^*H\sim qH$ for some ample Cartier divisor $H$ and integer $q>1$, or equivalently if $f^*B\equiv qB$ for some big $\mathbb{R}$-Cartier divisor $B$ and integer $q>1$ (cf.\,\cite[Proposition 3.6]{MZ18}). \item A surjective endomorphism $f:X\to X$ is \textit{int-amplified} if $f^*L-L=H$ for some ample Cartier divisors $L$ and $H$, or equivalently if $f^*L-L=H$ for some big $\mathbb{R}$-Cartier divisors $L$ and $H$ (cf.\,\cite[Theorem 1.1]{Men20}). \item We say that a normal projective variety $X$ is \textit{of Fano type}, if there exists an effective Weil $\mathbb{Q}$-divisor $\Delta$ on $X$ such that the pair $(X,\Delta)$ has at worst klt singularities and $-(K_X+\Delta)$ is ample (cf.\,\cite[Lemma-Definition 2.6]{PS09}).
-If $\Delta=0$, we say that $X$ is a \textit{Fano variety}. \item We say that a normal variety $X$ is a \textit{toric variety} if $X$ contains an algebraic torus $T=(k^*)^n$ as an (affine) open dense subset such that the natural multiplication action of $T$ on itself extends to an action on the whole variety.
-In this case, let $D:=X\backslash T$, which is a divisor; the pair $(X,D)$ is said to be a \textit{toric pair}. \item A finite surjective morphism is \textit{quasi-\'etale} if it is \'etale in codimension one. \end{itemize} \end{notation}
+If $\Delta=0$, we say that $X$ is a \textit{Fano variety}. \item A finite surjective morphism is \textit{quasi-\'etale} if it is \'etale in codimension one. \item We say that a normal variety $X$ is a \textit{toric variety} if $X$ contains an algebraic torus $T=(k^*)^n$ as an (affine) open dense subset such that the natural multiplication action of $T$ on itself extends to an action on the whole variety.
+In this case, let $D:=X\backslash T$, which is a divisor; the pair $(X,D)$ is said to be a \textit{toric pair}. \item Let $(X,\Delta)$ be a log pair.
+Write $\Delta=\sum_i a_iD_i$ with each $a_i>0$ and $D_i$ being distinct irreducible divisors.
+Denote by